 Meanwhile, my friend has a baby Monstera that is growing so fast.
 It loves to be drenched every few days and thoroughly misted daily, so it really just depends.

-That being said, there are a few rules of thumb when it comes to watering Monsteras.
+There are a few rules of thumb when it comes to watering Monsteras.
 Monsteras are tropical plants that like humidity, moisture, and heat.
 Most people recommend watering the plant thoroughly until it runs from the drainage hole in the bottom of the pot and to let the soil dry out slightly in between waterings.

 To check the soil, simply stick your finger into the dirt.
 If it feels dry about two inches down, it is time to water.
 If it feels moist, you can probably wait a few more days.
 For a more scientific method of measurement, make the small investment into a moisture meter and monitor your plants with that about once per week.